Representations of Lie groups: Introduction

 {\bf Acknowledgments.} I'd like to thank David Vogan who prompted me to rework the MIT Lie groups graduate sequence, of which this is part 3 (the notes for parts 1 and 2 can be found in \cite{E}).
 It is my pleasure to dedicate this text to David's 70th birthday.

 I am grateful to the students of the MIT course ``Representations of Lie groups" in the academic years 2021/2022 and 2023/2024 for feedback, and to Jeffrey Lu and David Vogan for reading the manuscript and many corrections.
-This work was partially supported by the NSF grant DMS-DMS-2001318.
+This work was partially supported by the NSF grant DMS-2001318.
+The latest version was cleaned up using ChatGPT-5.5.